Online and Blended Degree Programs

 The Pace Online Bachelor's degree completion program is designed for busy people who can't attend a university full-time, but are committed to finishing their bachelor's degree and increasing their earning power.
 To learn more about what the Pace Online program has to offer, please visit the Pace Online Degree Completion web site, or select from the degrees listed below.

-- B.B.A. in Business Studies w/concentrations in Marketing/Management and Accounting/Internal Auditing
+- B.B.A. in Business Studies

 - B.S. in Professional Communication Studies

-- B.S. in Professional Technology Studies w/concentrations in Computer Forensics and Business Technology Leadership
+- B.S. in Professional Technology Studies

 - B.S. in Nursing Completion Program for RNs

-- Associate degree in Arts and Sciences
+- A.A. in Arts and Sciences

 B.S. in Professional Technology Studies w/concentration in Telecommunications- NACTEL Program